DIY 6DJ8 (ECC88) Tube Headphone Amplifier

 Figure 3: 6DJ8 (ECC88) Valve Headphone Amp Power Supply Schematic

-Aside from the Edcor transformers, most of the required parts for the tube headphone amplifier project can be sourced from the likes of Parts Express, MCM Electronics, and Tube Depot among others.
+Aside from the Edcor transformers, most of the required parts for the tube headphone amplifier project can be sourced from the likes of Parts Express and MCM Electronics, among others.
 To help you along with the construction of the tube headamp here are some suggestions for design and construction tips for vacuum tube amplifiers and the tube amplifier wiring color code I use.

 Warning: This tube headphone amplifier project uses high voltage in the 250 to 270 Volt (V) range.
 Contact with voltages of this magnitude can cause serious injury or possibly be fatal.
 If you do not know how to build projects that have these potentials or you are not comfortable in with projects that use these voltage levels, I strongly recommend you do not built this headphone amplifier.
 As always, please follow your governing electrical code for all wiring and connections.